Azure/azure-cosmos-table-python/README.rst

-Microsoft Azure CosmosDB SDK for Python
+Microsoft Azure Cosmos DB SDK for Python
 =======================================

-This project provides a client library in Python that makes it easy to consume Microsoft Azure CosmosDB services.
+This project provides a client library in Python that makes it easy to consume Microsoft Azure Cosmos DB services.
 For documentation please see the Microsoft Azure `Python Developer Center`_

     If you are looking for the Service Bus or Azure Management